France urges talks with Mali rebels, unity against al Qaeda

 HOSTAGES

-France, the former colonial ruler, is Mali's fourth-largest aid donor - a vital source of income in one of the world's poorest countries - and also trains and equips government forces.
+France, the former colonial ruler, is Mali's fourth-largest donor of aid - a vital source of income in one of the world's poorest countries - and it also trains and equips government forces.
 Since the rebellion, it has suspended its cooperation, but has maintained aid to the population.

-Paris has advised its 5,000 citizens living in the West African state to leave.
-The escalating crisis also worries France given that AQIM is holding six French hostages in the region.
+It has advised its 5,000 citizens living in the West African state to leave.
+The escalating crisis also worries Paris given that AQIM is holding six French hostages in the region.

 Before the coup, West African leaders had been considering sending a force to help Mali secure its north, where rebels, Islamists and smugglers have long mixed.

-The Economic Community of West African States (ECOWAS) is still weighing military plans after imposing sanctions on Mali, but officials say the junta would have to stand down before outsiders would help Bamako.
+The Economic Community of West African States (ECOWAS) is still looking at military plans after imposing sanctions on Mali, but officials say the junta would have to stand down before outsiders would help Bamako.

-"First and foremost we want regional cooperation between Algeria, ECOWAS countries, Nigeria, Mauritania, etc. for a strategy to fight terrorism in the Sahel," Juppe said.
+"First and foremost we want regional cooperation between Algeria, ECOWAS countries, Nigeria, Mauritania, etc. to put a strategy to fight the terrorism threat in the Sahel," Juppe said.

 The U.N.
 Security Council on Wednesday also threw its support behind efforts by ECOWAS to restore order in Mali.

-Juppe said he believed a mediation effort to restore constitutional order and remove the junta led by Burkina Faso President Blaise Compoare was beginning to yield results.
+Juppe said he believed a mediation effort to restore constitutional order and remove the junta led by Burkina Faso President Blaise Compoare was beginning to get results.

-He said it could take time for ECOWAS to deploy 3,000 troops in Mali, and that France would therefore be ready to provide logistical support, though he ruled out direct military intervention.
+He said it could take time for ECOWAS to deploy 3,000 troops in Mali, so France would be ready to provide logistical support, although he ruled out direct military intervention.

 "I don't think French troops would be welcomed either by Algeria or anybody else.
 The answer must first come from regional states," he said.